 Located in Bellingham, Washington, Alderwood Park Health and Rehabilitation is one of seven available facilities in the area.
 With a really poor overall grade of F, this nursing home isn't high on our list.
 Bellingham received a city grade of C, so there are other options in the city worth looking at.
 We would not blame you if you're ready to stop reading and find another facility.
-However, if you want to learn more about this facility's category grades, short-term care grades are discussed in the next paragraph.
+However, if you want to learn more about this facility's category grades, inspection reports are discussed in the next paragraph.

 Alderwood Park Health and Rehabilitation